hiranumn/BackpropDemonstration/README.md

 The `model` class stores a list of weight matrices, `weights`, where the *i* th matrix corresponds to the weight matrix for the (*i+1*) th layer.
 For instance, if you have `[M1, M2, M3]`, the *0*th matrix *M1* corresponds to the weight matrix for the 1st hidden layer.
 The last matrix is always the weight matrix for the output layer.
 Again, we assume a single layer neural network with a signle output for now.
 Therefore,  `weights` is a length 1 Python list of *d* by *1* matrix, which corresponds to the weights for the output layer.

 The `model` class also stores a list of bias terms, `bias`.
 This is structured very similar to `weights`.
 For instance, let us say that you have `bias = [M1, M2]`.
-Then, M1 corresponds to the bias terms for the first hidden layer, and M2 corresponds to the bias terms for the last layer.
+Then, M1 corresponds to the bias terms for the first hidden layer M2 corresponds to the bias terms for the last layer.
 Again, since we are first implementing logistic regression, you can assume that this is always `[np.matrix(b)]` where b is a float.

 The `model` constructor is already implemented for you.
 You do not have to change the constructor.

 # Step 3.1: Implementing `predict()`  [?? pts]
-The `predict()` function takes in a datapoint and uses the current weight matrices to make a prediction.
+The `predict()` function takes in a datapoint and uses the current weight matrices and bias terms to make a prediction.

 Let us first start by explaining the structure of a datapoint.
 We represent a datapoint as a 2-element dictionary.
 The first key `label` is mapped to a matrix for the true label, and the second key `features` is mapped to a 1 by d matrix representing the features for the datapoint.